Safety Circuit Rider Program

 - clearing vegetation around signs and intersections

-The counties selected for 2012 are Bourbon, Boyle, Franklin, Metcalfe, Mercer and Montgomery.
+The counties selected for 2015/2016 were Clay, Lincoln, McLean, Pendleton, Powell and Taylor.
 Work continues with these counties to improve their roads and make them safer for the traveling public.

 Safety Improvements Workshop: The Safety Circuit Rider Program is developing a one day training course designed to provide communities with practical and effective ways to mainstream safety into their day-to-day activities and project development process.
 This course will be offered free to selected areas throughout Kentucky.